A mature woman sitting on a couch using a laptop feels stressed and needs assistance with debt

 Debt resolution programs for debt hardship

-Debt resolution is something you might consider if you don't qualify for a debt hardship program, or if the programs offered to you don't give you as much help as you need.
+Debt resolution could help you if you don't qualify for a debt hardship program, or if the programs offered to you don't give you as much help as you need.
 When you resolve debt, you're asking your creditors to let you pay it off for less than what you owe.

 For example, say you owe $5,000 on a credit card, and you've fallen behind on making minimum payments because you suffered an injury and had to stop working.
 You make an offer to the credit card company to pay $3,000 in exchange for canceling the rest of the debt.
 If the creditor agrees, you don't have to pay the remaining $2,000.